zabertech/motorZaberMotion/README.md

 Typically, Zaber Motion Library requires internet connectivity to identify devices: when identifying a device it will query a database service to retrieve important information such as device names, settings and conversion factors between device native units and real world units.
 If you would prefer that your IOC not be connected to the internet, this module exposes an ioc shell function for setting a local copy of the db (more on this in the ioc shell function section below).

 ### Officially supported systems and architectures:
-While ZML itself supports windows, linux and macOS, this module only officially supports linux and maxOS, specifically:
+While ZML itself supports windows, linux and macOS, this module only officially supports linux and macOS, specifically:
 - linux-aarch64
 - linux-arm
 - linux-x86_64